Introduction to BSC

 Structure and Terminology at The Brookline Soccer Club

 - Other Types of Teams: Describing different soccer organizations is also sometimes confusing.
-Typically town residents call the Town of Brookline teams “Rec” teams because they are managed by the Recreation Department.
+Typically town residents call the Town of Brookline teams “Rec” teams because they are managed by the Recreation Department (and not BSC).
 Typically our Brookline Soccer Club teams are called “Town Travel” teams because we play other towns and travel to those games.
 Then some players in town elect to play for a regional club that accepts players from any town.
 Those are often called “Club” teams even though we also consider ourselves to be a soccer club.

 - Team Managers: Parents also have an opportunity to become a Team Manager playing an essential and helpful role to reducing the administrative burden upon the coaches.

-- Weekly Practices: Acceptance of a player spot on a travel team includes a commitment to attend weekly practices.
+- Weekly Practices: Acceptance of a player spot on a BSC team includes a commitment to attend weekly practices.
 Most teams have two practices per week at fields located in Brookline.
 Practice schedules are set by the club in conjunction with the parent or professional coaches working around available fields.
 The number of practices varies by age group with some older teams having additional practices.

 - Travel Required: All of our soccer teams are travel teams and represent Brookline in competition against other towns in the greater Boston area.
 If you are placed on a team, you can expect to travel as far as an hour away from Brookline.
 Some games will also be as close as Newton or Dedham.